andreashuthe/date-time-fields/README.md

 # date-time-fields Add-on for Vaadin 7

 date-time-fields is a UI component add-on for Vaadin 7.
-At the moment it adds Field-Components for DateTime, LocalTime and Interval.
+At the moment it adds Field-Components for DateTime, LocalTime, Interval and DateTimeAndLocalTime.

 ## Online demo